konkor/cpufreq/docs/index.md

 ---
 title: Home
 permalink: /
-description: Gnome Shell CPU Frequency Monitor and Governor Manager.
-This is a lightweight CPU scaling monitor and powerful CPU management tool.
-The extension is using standard cpufreq kernel modules to collect information and manage governors.
-It needs root permission to able changing governors.
+description: A Gnome-Shell CPU Frequency Monitor and Governor Manager extension. <br />This is a lightweight CPU scaling monitor and a powerful CPU management tool using standard cpufreq kernel modules to collect information and manage governors.
 ---

 ## Features